EdrichVZ/AZURE-SENTINEL-HONEYPOT-LAB/README.md

 11. View Security Logs of VM in Log Analytics workspace
 12. Query Log Repository with KQL to Identify Failed Login Attempts on VM
 13. Check IP address location with ipinfo of user trying to login.
-14. Create Watchlist in Sentinel and Uploading our Geolocation Data
+14. Create Watchlist in Sentinel and Upload IP Geolocation Data
-15.
+15. Inspect new enriched logs with geo locations of attacker IP
 ## Skills Demonstrated:

 - Microsoft Azure